 - You can make a vegetarian version by simply removing crispy bacon from the recipe.
 Top it with some pan fried mushrooms instead.

-- It’s best to make your own vegetable or chicken stock but if you’re pressed for time and have to resort to pre-packaged stock, try to buy salt-reduced varieties so that you can control how much salt you add to your own taste.
-Plus, many full salt sauces and stocks have sugar added to balance out the flavour so it’s best to avoid those or make from scratch.
+- It’s best to make your own vegetable or chicken stock but if you’re pressed for time and have to resort to pre-packaged stock, try to buy natural, salt-reduced varieties so that you can control how much salt you add to your own taste.

 - 1 tablespoon ghee (or 2 tablespoons olive oil)